Making Tax Digital FAQs

-The primary aim of Making Tax Digital is to make tax administration more effective, efficient, and easier for taxpayers through the implementation of a fully digitalised tax system by 2020, whilst also reducing HMRC’s overheads for managing tax affairs.
+The primary aim of Making Tax Digital is to make tax administration more effective, efficient, and easier for taxpayers through the implementation of a fully digitalised tax system, whilst also reducing HMRC’s overheads for managing tax affairs.

 The changes apply to a wide range of taxpayers, including most businesses, self-employed professionals, and landlords.
 This ‘new and improved’ tax system will require the majority of business owners to maintain digital records using compatible software.